marcocintra/Atmosphere/README.md

-# Computer code employed in the article "How Reliable Are TEC Maps over Brazil?
-A Multi-Source Comparative Study with Ground Truth Validation" - Atmosphere/MDPI
+# Computer code employed in the article "Reliability Assessment of TEC Maps over Brazil: A Multi-Source Comparative Study with Ground Validation" - Atmosphere/MDPI

 ## 1. IPython notebooks for TEC maps preprocessing